Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### regenerate-assets.longHelpDescription

+> `readonly` **longHelpDescription**: \`
+This renovation will regenerate one or more files in the project, each represented by an "asset".
+An asset is a collection mapping one or more project-root-relative "asset paths" (relative to the project root) to their generated contents.
+When writing content to its respective asset path on the filesystem, existing files are overwritten, missing files are created, and obsolete files are deleted.

+Provide --assets-preset to specify which assets to regenerate.
+The parameter accepts one of the following presets: $\{string\}.
+The asset paths of assets included in the preset will be targeted for renovation unless that path is also matched by --skip-asset-paths.

+Use --skip-asset-paths to further narrow which files are regenerated.
+The parameter accepts regular expressions that are matched against the asset paths to be written out.
+Any asset paths matching one of the aforesaid regular expressions will be discarded instead of written out.

+When regenerating files containing import aliases, --with-aliases-loaded-from can be used to include aliases in addition to the hardcoded aliases that come with xscripts.
+The --with-aliases-loaded-from parameter expects a path to a JavaScript file with an alias map (i.e. RawAliasMapping\[\]) as its default export.

-> `readonly` **longHelpDescription**: "This renovation will regenerate all configuration assets in the project.
-Existing conflicting configurations are overwritten.
-Missing configurations are created.
-Old configurations are deleted.\n\nAfter running this renovation, you should use your IDE's diff tools to compare and contrast the latest best practices with the project's current configuration setup.\n\nNote that this renovation is a superset of --regenerate-aliases; invoking both renovations is pointlessly redundant."
+After invoking this renovation, you should use your IDE's diff tools to compare and contrast the latest best practices with the project's current configuration setup.

+This renovation should be re-run each time a package is added to, or removed from, a xscripts-compliant monorepo.

+See the xscripts wiki documentation for details on all available assets and their asset paths.
+\`

 #### regenerate-assets.requiresForce